Program Information

 Cost & Aid Deadlines

-Also, you can find dates and deadlines on the MATC Calendar
+Also, you can find dates and deadlines on the MATC Events Calendar

 Program Outcomes

-The Associate of Arts degree (AA) prepares students with the necessary academic and practical skills to complete a program of general education study and successfully transfer to a four-year college/university or to the workforce.
-The Associate of Arts requires coursework to prepare students to enter into many different areas of study, emphasizing humanities and social sciences.
+This degree prepares students with the necessary academic and practical skills to complete a program of general education study and successfully transfer to a four-year college/university or to the workforce.
+It requires coursework to prepare students to enter into many different areas of study, emphasizing humanities and social sciences.

-Specifically, program learning outcomes for graduates of the AA degree include the following:
+Specifically, learning outcomes for graduates include the following:

 With additional education and work experience, graduates may find employment in a variety of fields and occupations including: Advertising, Art, Counseling, Education, Elementary Education, International Studies, Journalism, Politics, Psychology, Public Relations, Radio/TV/Film, Sales, Social Work/Human Services, Theatre, Translating, etc.